 Minimally, a “qualified student” is one who has an undergraduate GPA of at least 3.3 and has junior class standing or higher.
 Transfer students must complete at least one term of study at Moravian College prior to enrolling in any graduate courses.
 Individual programs may set more stringent or additional requirements for their definition of a “qualified student,” based on their normal admissions requirements for their graduate degree program.
 Such definitions are expected to be identified in writing by the appropriate program director.

 The Add/Drop period and official withdrawal deadlines are specified on the Academic Calendar for each term and Tuition Refund Policies apply.
 No course may be added after the add/drop period.
 Dropped courses do not appear on the official transcript.
 All course withdrawals will appear on the student's official transcript and carry a designation/final grade of W or WF.

 It is the student's responsibility to contact the Financial Aid Office to verify the effect that any change in course load will have on financial-aid eligibility.

 Note that students in a cohort program may not drop a single course, but may only withdraw from all classes in a given term, in consultation with the program director/advisor.

-Due to federal and individual state regulations, Moravian College is limited in providing online courses and programs to students in certain states and countries.
+Due to federal and individual state regulations, Moravian University is limited in providing online courses and programs to students in certain states and countries.
 Acceptance into an online program or enrollment in an online course is based on where the student is physically located while taking the course(s).
 Activities such as completing clinical and internship requirements in a location outside of Pennsylvania are also governed by these regulations.
 Therefore, should an enrolled student CHANGE PHYSICAL LOCATION, he/she must notify the Registrar’s Office and Program Director at least 3 months in advance.
-Dependent on the new location, Moravian College may or may not be able to allow the student to continue taking online courses or approve clinical or internship placements.
+Dependent on the new location, Moravian may or may not be able to allow the student to continue taking online courses or approve clinical or internship placements.